etirouthier/keras_dna/docs/multigenerator.md

 ## Creating an instance

-To create an instance of `MutliGenerator` one needs firstly to create the datasets involved and to ensure that the shape of the inputs and the labels are the same in all those datasets.
+To create an instance of `MutliGenerator`,  create firstly the datasets involved and ensure that the shape of their inputs and their labels are all the same.
 The mandatory arguments are `batch_size` and `dataset_list`.

 ```python
 from keras_dna import SeqIntervalDl, MultiGenerator